maxhbr/LDBcollector/md/dvipdfm.md

 Comments on (easy) usability
 ----------------------------

--   Per Fedora, "should" does not mean "must", and there are implied rights for unlimited copying and distribution rights for unmodified versions. (source:
+-   “Per Fedora, "should" does not mean "must", and there are implied rights for unlimited copying and distribution rights for unmodified versions. ” (source:
     [Scancode](https://github.com/nexB/scancode-toolkit/blob/develop/src/licensedcode/data/licenses/dvipdfm.yml "Scancode"))

 URLs